DATA-690-SPRING-2022/Sukesh_Data690/world_development_explorer/wdx_Analysis.md

 # Finacial Sector and its impact on Economy&Growth and Social Development

 Finacial sector plays a cruial role on economy of a country and it also helps us to measure how much social development does a country has grown through that period.
 Direct investments from foreign countries increases the GDP which will help the nation to attain a stable economy.
+All the developed contries suchs as USA, England, Australia have a good finacial sector and that helped them have a steady economy and growth, we witnessed this in the pandemic itself.
+A country value depends upon its stock market and economy, understading how econmy helps the nation and its people is very important.
+By studying the economy and finacial sector one would gain knowledge how money is traded and this will help them personally to be successful in their personal life.

+### What questions do you have in mind and would like to answer?

+ what various factors are responsible for an increment or decrement of a econmy and how finacial sector works, I would like to find answer for these questions.

 * Countries: Malaysia, Georgia, Russian Federation, China, Thailand